Dushistov/flapigen-rs/book/src/java-android-example.md

 ## Testing

-It is possible to run Rust unit tests on Android phone via `run-on-android.sh` script mentioned in `.cargo/config`, also there is instrumentation unit test on Java that invoke Rust code.
+It is possible to run Rust unit tests on Android phone via `run-on-android.sh` script mentioned in `.cargo/config`, there are also instrumentation unit tests in Java that invoke Rust code.